csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 deleting from the domains of the other variables any values that are inconsistent with the value chosen for SA.

-Now, any solution for the CSP after SA and its constraints are removed will be con- sistent with the value chosen for SA.
+Now, any solution for the CSP after SA and its constraints are removed will be consistent with the value chosen for SA.
 (This works for binary CSPs; the situation is more complicated with higher-order constraints.)
 Therefore, we can solve the remaining tree with the algorithm given above and thus solve the whole problem.
 Of course, in the general case (as opposed to map coloring), the value chosen for SA could be the wrong one, so we would need to try each possible value.
 The general algorithm is as follows:

 Section 6.5.
 The Structure of Problems 225